 performance management The dashboards display 12 months' rolling data.
 Hyperlinks are being created for users to click on when further information is required.
-Northumbria Police (Good) To make use of virtual reality technology to educate young people and keep them safe to educate and safeguard members of the community, particularly young people.
-Programs have been designed on the following The results shared with HMICFRS are purported to show the value and effectiveness of the sessions.
+Northumbria Police (Good) To make use of virtual reality technology to educate young people and keep them safe The Force has created a series of virtual reality computer programs to educate and safeguard members of the community, particularly young people.
+Programs have been designed on the following themes: • staying safe in the night-time economy; • the dangers of child sexual exploitation; and • coercion and control.
+Of note is a program about the dangers of knife crime.
+Secondary schools have used this widely throughout the Force area.
+Supported by detailed teaching notes, it highlights the risks of carrying knives and the consequences of decisions.
+The results shared with HMICFRS are purported to show the value and effectiveness of the sessions.
 This innovative approach will realise further benefits to the Force and partner organisations in the longer term.
 South Yorkshire Police (Outstanding) Seeking opportunities to improve through problem-solving and innovation The Force's 'innovation station' encourages ideas from staff.
 The Force has supported this scheme with an investment of £100,000, which the workforce can bid for to develop their ideas.
 Ideas developed at a local level can be put forward to the quarterly The Automatic Number Plate Recognition cameras supported officers with additional technology to fight serious crime proactively by developing better intelligence.
 The use of GPS trackers effectively supports vulnerable people with dementia and gives reassurance to their support network.
-South Yorkshire Police (Outstanding) To be efficient in its use of Police staff roles to free up officer time The Force has modernised its workforce to make sure that the The Force is able to utilise Police officer resources more effectively.
+South Yorkshire Police (Outstanding) To be efficient in its use of Police staff roles to free up officer time The Force has modernised its workforce to make sure that the right people are in the right roles, with a high proportion of Police staff.
+As at 31 March 2022, 45% of its workforce was Police staff, and 55% Police officers.
+It actively looks for ways in which it can be more efficient to reduce demand on frontline officers, to allow them to do their roles as warranted officers.
+This means that Police staff do the jobs that do not require Police powers.
+This includes tasks such as research, paperwork and court appearances.
+The Force is able to utilise Police officer resources more effectively.
 Suffolk Constabulary (Good) To provide the basis for excellent governance and leadership Project 2025 sets out the high-level principles for how the Force intends to operate.
 A transformational change team ensures that innovation is embraced.
 The Project 2025 team provides the Force with an innovation hub.